Divide and choose

-Divide and choose (also Cut and choose or I cut, you choose) is a procedure for fair division of a continuous resource, such as a cake, between two parties.
-It involves a heterogeneous good or resource ("the cake") and two partners who have different preferences over parts of the cake.
-The protocol proceeds as follows: one person ("the cutter") cuts the cake into two pieces; the other person ("the chooser") selects one of the pieces; the cutter receives the remaining piece.
+Divide and choose (also cut and choose or I cut, you choose) is a procedure for fair division of a continuous resource between two parties.
+It involves a heterogeneous good or resource and two partners who have different preferences over parts of the cake (both want as much of it as possible).
+The procedure proceeds as follows: one person divides the resource into two pieces; the other person selects one of the pieces; the cutter receives the remaining piece.

-The procedure has been used since ancient times to divide land, cake and other resources between two parties.
+Since ancient times some have used the procedure to divide land, food and other resources between two parties.
 Currently, there is an entire field of research, called fair cake-cutting, devoted to various extensions and generalizations of cut-and-choose.
+Divide and choose is envy-free in the following sense: each of the two partners can act in a way that guarantees that, according to their own subjective taste, their allocated share is at least as valuable as the other share, regardless of what the other partner does.

+Description

+Divide and choose is a procedure for fair division of a continuous resource, such as a cake, between two parties.
+It involves a heterogeneous good or resource ("the cake") and two partners who have different preferences over parts of the cake (both want as much of it as possible).
+The procedure proceeds as follows: one person ("the cutter") cuts the cake into two pieces; the other person ("the chooser") selects one of the pieces; the cutter receives the remaining piece.